g-lok/gs-dotfiles/README.md

 Set up Alfred (or Apple Spotlight if you wish), set the keyboard shortcut to `Command+Space`, and use that to launch your apps and do searches and other things.
 It is a very powerful tool that gets you away from your mouse/trackpad.
 Use your keyboard, learn your keyboard shortcuts, use your terminal (see below), it will improve your life dramatically.

+### NOT ENOUGH OF YOU ARE USING THE TERMINAL

+I get it, you are a squishy little baby and the command line scares you.
+But the way forward to becoming NOT a squishy baby and a motorcyle riding killer assassin is to use the command line (Alacrtitty).
+Pick up [this book](https://a.co/d/bwIR32o) to learn everything you need to know.
+Just know that you aren't using `bash`, you are using `zsh`.

+The terminal is the most power tool in your OS's arsenal.
+Yours is `Alacritty`, with the `Zellij` sesssion manager inside it.

 #### Homebrew

-Also, this is using [Homebrew](https://brew.sh/) to install all of these apps.
+This is using [Homebrew](https://brew.sh/) to install all of these apps.
 You're using Homebrew for installing and updating apps now, so learn to use it.
 You do this in the terminal.
 See below.

 ```bash
 brew update
 brew upgrade
 ```

-### NOT ENOUGH OF YOU ARE USING THE TERMINAL

-I get it, you are a squishy little baby and the command line scares you.
-But the way forward to becoming NOT a squishy baby and a motorcyle riding killer assassin is to use the command line (Alacrtitty).
-Pick up [this book](https://a.co/d/bwIR32o) to learn everything you need to know.
-Just know that you aren't using `bash`, you are using `zsh`.

 You'll also need to update and upgrade your apps using Homebrew:
              li